 - Apply mass balance analysis to natural and engineered water systems, especially for the analysis of microbial growth and substrate conversion in CFST and plug flow reactors.

-- Link theoretical principles with practical aspects of evaluation of disinfection systems
+- Integrate theoretical principles of disinfection with practical aspects of evaluation of disinfection systems

 - Water Transport and Distribution Required Upon completion, the participant should be able to: